 5. Measure Contribution to Sales Results

-Take a look at this example where I was able to track each time someone watched my
+Take a look at this example where our former Chief Sales Officer, Krut Shaver, was able to track each time someone watched his

-As my example shows, sending a personalized video message can be a measurable tactic.
+As Kurt’s example shows, sending a personalized video message can be a measurable tactic.

 Types of Sales Videos